Database Asset Protection Legal Advisors

 Under English law a database is defined as a collection of independent works, data or other materials which have two characteristics.
 Firstly, they are arranged in a systematic or methodical way.
 Secondly, they are individually accessible by electronic or other means.
 A database normally has a structural element in addition to its content.
 Each of these can be protected by the intellectual property rights in databases either by the database right or by copyright.

-Our specialist IP team can advise you on:
+Our specialist Intellectual Property Solicitors can advise you on:

 - how to maximise protection in your databases